Kate Hevner Mueller: Biography

 In 1929 she joined the faculty at the University of Minnesota.
 During the summer of 1931, she journeyed to the University of Oregon to perform research on aesthetics.
 While there, she met her future husband, John Mueller.
 In 1935, she resigned from Minnesota to join her husband at Indiana University, where he became an associate professor.
-After teaching part-time at the IU extension campus in Indianapolis, Mueller became Dean of Women at Indiana in 1938, taking over the office from Agnes E. Wells who was retiring for health reasons.
+After teaching part-time at the IU extension campus in Indianapolis, Mueller became dean of women at Indiana in 1938, taking over the office from Agnes E. Wells who was retiring for health reasons.

 Within six months after the end of World War II, there was a large influx of new students on the campus.
 University President Herman B Wells took this opportunity to reorganize student affairs.
-Mueller was summarily demoted to assistant dean, serving as senior women's councilor, while head of the newly formed Dean of Students Office went to an ex-military man.
 Mueller was not consulted about the change and was only informed about it by a junior male colleague.
 This act of replacing older female deans with former military members was happening elsewhere across the country.

 Mueller resigned from the Office of Dean of Women in 1949, wherein she joined the education department as an associate professor.
 She later taught graduate courses in Personnel and Guidance, establishing the Master's Program in College Student Personnel during the 1950s.
 She served as President of the Esthetics Division of the American Psychological Association during 1951–1952.
 She was named full professor in 1954.
 From 1960 until 1969, she was the editor of the NAWDAC Journal.
 In 1965, her husband reached the mandatory retirement age, then died two months later from cancer.
 Despite the loss, Kate Hevner Mueller continued to teach at Indiana until her retirement in 1969, then spent a year teaching at University of Florida.